Concordium/concordium-wallet-proxy/README.md

 The value is a (non-empty) array of the hashes of all (live) blocks in which the transaction appears.
 If the `status` is `finalized`, the array will only have one element.

+#### `newSelfEncryptedAmount` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is one of the three encrypted transactions.
+The value has a subtle different meaning depending on the transaction:
+* `TransferToPublic`: The value is the resulting self encrypted amount after possibly combining incoming amounts and subtracting the amount wanted to be transferred.
+* `TransferToEncrypted`: The value is the resulting self encrypted amount after adding the amount wanted to be transferred.
+* `EncryptedAmountTransfer`: The value is the resulting self encrypted amount on the sender's balance that results after possibly combining incoming amounts and subtracting the encrypted amount wanted to be transferred.

+#### `aggregatedIndex` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is either `EncryptedAmountTransfer` or `TransferToPublic`.
+The value is the index up to which the self encrypted amounts have been combined during the operation that was performed.

+#### `newIndex`  (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`, and the transaction is an `EncryptedAmountTransfer`.
+The value is the new index on the incoming amounts vector of the receiver account that will be associated with the transferred amount.

+#### `amountAdded`/`amountSubtracted` (optional)
+This field is present if the `status` field is `committed` or `finalized`, and the `outcome` field is `success`.
+For a `TransferToPublic`, the field will be named `amountAdded` and it represents the plaintext amount that is added to the public balance of the sender.
+For a `TransferToEncrypted`, the field will be named `amountSubtracted` and it represents the paintext amount that is subtracted from the public balance of the sender.

 ## Credential deployment/account creation